Jackie Chan: 2008–present: New experiments and change in acting style

 His 100th movie, 1911, was released on 26 September 2011.
 Chan was the co-director, executive producer, and lead star of the movie.
 While Chan has directed over ten films over his career, this was his first directorial work since Who Am I? in 1998.
 1911 premiered in North America on 14 October.

 While at the 2012 Cannes Film Festival, Chan announced that he was retiring from action films citing that he was getting too old for the genre.
 He later clarified that he would not be completely retiring from action films, but would be performing fewer stunts and taking care of his body more.

 In 2013, Chan starred in Police Story 2013, a reboot of the Police Story franchise directed by Ding Sheng, and it was released in China at the end of 2013.
 Chan's next film Dragon Blade was released in early 2015 and co-starred Hollywood actors John Cusack and Adrien Brody.
 In 2015, Chan was awarded the title of "Datuk" by Malaysia as he helped Malaysia to boost its tourism, especially in Kuala Lumpur where he previously shot his films.
-In early 2017, Chan's new film titled Kung Fu Yoga, a Chinese-Indian project, which also starred Disha Patani, Sonu Sood and Amyra Dastur, was released.
+In early 2017, Chan's new film titled Kung Fu Yoga, a Chinese-Indian project, which also starred Indian actors Disha Patani, Sonu Sood and Amyra Dastur, was released.
 The film reunited Chan with director Stanley Tong, who directed a number of Chan's films in the 1990s.
 Upon release, the film was a huge success at the box office, and became the 5th highest-grossing film in China, one month after its release.

 In 2016, he teamed up with Johnny Knoxville and starred in his own production Skiptrace.

-Chan starred in the 2016 action-comedy Railroad Tigers and the 2017 action-thriller The Foreigner, an Anglo-Chinese production.
-He also stars in the science fiction film Bleeding Steel.
-He will appear in Project X-Traction alongside John Cena.
+That same year he also starred in the action-comedy Railroad Tigers.
+In 2017, he co-starred with Pierce Brosnan in the action-thriller The Foreigner, an Anglo-Chinese production.
+He also starred in the 2017 science fiction film Bleeding Steel.